Edwardine Ordinals: Debate over validity of ordinations

-The Catholic Church has issued multiple pronouncements regarding the validity of Anglican orders.
-Among these was a canonical decree of invalidity in 1704.
+The Catholic Church and its members have repeatedly questioned the validity of Anglican orders, with pronouncements and policy latterly maintaining them as invalid according to the church.
+Catholic critics have argued that since Mary I's reign Anglican orders according to the Edwardine Ordinals have been seen as invalid, citing a 1554 injunction; the merits of this conclusion have been disputed by Bradshaw.
+A canonical decree issued in 1704 formally recognized Anglican orders as invalid.
 French Catholic Pierre François le Courayer, writing after moving to England, took an opposing position and cited that the Edwardine form was similar in substance to the Roman Pontifical.
 In 1852, Daniel Rock wrote approvingly of the 1704 decree and considered it still applicable in response to an American Episcopal Church bishop, Levi Silliman Ives, traveling to Rome to convert to Catholicism.
-In 1871, English Benedictine Wilfrid Raynal would hold that the 1662 ordinal's forms would be sufficient for valid ordinations, but that these changes "came too late to save the Anglican Church" as he considered their apostolic succession already broken.
+In 1871, English Benedictine Wilfrid Raynal held that the 1662 ordinal's forms would be sufficient for valid ordinations, but that these changes "came too late to save the Anglican Church" as he considered their apostolic succession already broken.

-Among the reasons cited by Catholics in the 19th and 20th century in asserting that Anglican orders were invalid were the Edwardine Ordinals and their formulae.
-The Edwardine Ordinals, according to the Catholic position, failed to proclaim that candidates were being raised to a "sacrificial office" in the ordination to the priesthood and episcopate.
-This "defect of form" within the Edwardine Ordinals, in association a "defect of that intention" required for ordination present in at least the 16th century, were evaluated by Pope Leo XIII as invalidating Anglican Holy Orders in his papal bull on the matter, the 1896 Apostolicae curae.
+According to 19th and 20th Catholics that held Anglican orders as invalid, the Edwardine Ordinals and their formulae failed to proclaim that candidates were being raised to a "sacrificial office" in the ordination to the priesthood and episcopate.
+It was a "defect of form" and a "defect of that intention" within the required for ordination—the latter argued as present in at least the 16th century—which were evaluated by Pope Leo XIII as invalidating Anglican Holy Orders in his papal bull on the matter, the 1896 Apostolicae curae.
 Additionally, the personal sacramental theology of the ordinals' authors were identified by Leo XIII as invalidating Anglican orders.